xtie97/PET-Report-Summarization/evaluation_metrics/README.md

 We appreciate the previous works that implemented the evaluation metrics

+## Models

+In our paper, we also adapted BART, PEGASUS and T5 to the domain of clinical PET reports.
+These models can be used in BARTScore to compute the semantic similarity between the reference text and the generated text.
+The weights are available in [HuggingFace](https://huggingface.co/xtie/BARTScore-PET).

 ## ⚖️ Acknowledgments

 Parts of the code in this repository were adapted from [SummEval](https://github.com/Yale-LILY/SummEval), [BARTScore](https://github.com/neulab/BARTScore), [UniEval](https://github.com/maszhongming/UniEval), [PRISM](https://github.com/thompsonb/prism).
 We sincerely thank the authors of these repositories for their contributions to the community.